TEACHING and SPECIAL OCCASIONS

 • Description of children growing up in the village and their duties.

 • The African family structure and loyalty to its positive cultural norms, such as general hard work so all may survive, peaceful conflict resolution, sharing, and responsibility for extended family.

 • Q & A session (optional) if time permits.

-Babá Ken has led programs and classes at many institutions, including:
+Babá Ken has led classes, assemblies, and residency programs at many institutions, including:

 • UCLA Ethnomusicology Department

 • UC Berkeley Young Musicians Program

 • Stern Grove Festival Association School Outreach Program

 • Bay Area Discovery Museum

 • JCC Osher Center, Palo Alto